seng438-winter-2022/seng438-a5-kaitlinculligan/Assignment5-Report.md

 # Comparison of Results

+We were able to use both the C-SFRAT and the RDC to assess the reliability of this system.
+Using the RDC to assess the reliability of the system, we saw that this software would be acceptable if we set the failure rate to 4 failures per 10000 unit calls.
+Any more failures past this point means that the system would be unacceptable, as show by the chart in the previous section.

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed